Rules for preparing articles

 Example: Kanaev E.A., Rodosskaya M., Kuznetsov A.V.
 (2016) Direct foreign investments of East Asian countries: Southeast Asia: actual problems of development.
 (33): 10-27.
 (In Russian)

-The author's surname, initials, article title, conference name (in italics), year, place and, if available, reference should be indicated.
+The author's surname, initials, article title, journal name (in italics), year, place and, if available, reference should be indicated.

 Example: Chu H., Rosenthal M. (1996) Search Engines for the World Wide Web: A Comparative Study and Evaluation Methodology.
-1996 American Society for Information Science Annual Conference.
+1996 American Society for Information Science Annual Journal.
 October 19-24, Baltimore.

 The URL and date of the resource must be specified.